 Dozens were constructed as part of the preparations for D-Day.
 Their hulls are formed from ferroconcrete — concrete reinforced with iron — a material that was relatively cheap to produce during wartime metal shortages.
 Despite appearances, they are lighter than the water they displace, and so can float.

-Most of the concrete ships are long lost in the English Channel.
-These particular hulks were reportedly given a new lease of life in 1953, when they were towed back to the Thames and sunk, to shore up damaged flood barriers.
+Most of the concrete ships are long lost, but Rainham still harbours 16.
+These particular hulks were reportedly given a new lease of life in 1953, when they were towed to this location and sunk, to shore up damaged flood barriers.
 They've sat here in the mud ever since, slowly rotting away as the tides wash over.

 According to the RSPB, they now support another invasion: the annual wintering of rock and water pipits, as well as roost sites for other birds.